dabdine/trools/README.md

 Why trools?
 ======

 The primary goal is to build a framework that focuses on quickly bringing test cases online without having to mess with boilerplate code for configuring a rules environment.
+We want to be able to write tests that are portable between rules engines so that migrating from one engine to another without breaking rules can be done with confidence.

 Alternatives
 ======